Daniel-Fauland/gcp-test/terraform/README.md

 ```

 Then create a new [service account](../iam/README.md#create-service-account) on GCP which has the global _Editor_ role so that terraform is able to create and manage resources.
 Now download the [credentials json](../iam/README.md#create-credentials-json-file) file of that service account so that terraform can be executed on your local machine.

+To get syntax highliting and auto format install the _HashiCorp Terraform_ extension for VSC.
+Syntax highliting will be activated automatically after installing.
+In order to activate to auto format make sure you have auto format enabled in general (go to settings --> search for _format on save_ --> turn on _format on save_).
+Then open any terraform script in VSC --> select everything --> format document --> Choose terraform formatter when asked.

 ## 1. Create VM instance